William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

 Glass Art from Recycled Glass
   - using glass scrap from high quality Swiss glass business

+Chainsaw Carved Nest Holes and Roosts
+  - For endangered dormouse and bat species
+  - Using scrap timber from local forestry business

 Lichtenburg fractals
   - on scrap wood from Zimmerei Hirschi